Skip to main content

 Conservation And Sustainability

 Torre Guaceto has achieved international recognition for its model of integrated marine and terrestrial conservation.
 The no-take marine zones have produced documented increases in fish abundance, average size, and species diversity, with spillover effects benefiting commercial catches in adjacent waters.
-This measurable economic benefit to local fishermen has transformed initial opposition into active support for conservation regulations.
+[1] This measurable economic benefit to local fishermen has transformed initial opposition into active support for conservation regulations.
 Posidonia meadow monitoring tracks the health of this critical habitat using periodic surveys.
-The organic farming program in the buffer zone demonstrates that agriculture and conservation can coexist, with Torre Guaceto branded organic olive oil becoming a commercially successful product that funds reserve management.
-Coastal erosion management addresses sediment dynamics without hard engineering solutions, favoring natural processes and dune restoration.
-Environmental education programs serve thousands of school children annually, building the next generation's conservation awareness.
+The organic farming programme in the buffer zone demonstrates that agriculture and conservation can coexist, with Torre Guaceto branded organic olive oil becoming a commercially successful product that funds reserve management.
+Coastal erosion management addresses sediment dynamics without hard engineering solutions, favouring natural processes and dune restoration.
+Environmental education programmes serve thousands of school children annually, building the next generation's conservation awareness.
 The reserve collaborates with Mediterranean marine protected area networks to share management approaches and coordinate research on shared species and habitats.
+Torre Guaceto is designated as a Ramsar Wetland of International Importance, recognised since 1981 for the ecological significance of its coastal wetland habitats.
+[1]

 Visitor Ratings